 La Ronda: This cobblestone street, located in Quito’s Old Town, is home to dozens of stores, art galleries, and restaurants.

-Day 3: Travel to Baños via Pailon del Diablo waterfall
+- Day 3: Travel to Baños via Cotopaxi National Park

-Today, you’ll descend from the Highlands of Quito to town of Baños, known as the “gateway to the Amazon.”
+Today, you’ll descend from the Highlands of Quito to the town of Baños, known as the “gateway to the Amazon.”
 Nestled in a valley with waterfalls, hot springs, and green forests all around you, Baños is sure to hold your attention.
 Before Baños, though, enjoy an afternoon hike through Cotopaxi National Park and enjoy views of the mountain, park, and Ecuador’s Avenue of the Volcanoes!

-- Stop at Pailon del Diablo (devil’s cauldron) waterfall and have your mind blown by the sheer power of water.
+- Hike to the Pailon del Diablo (Devil’s Cauldron) waterfall and have your mind blown by the sheer power of water

 As you head to Santa Cruz, the most populous of the islands, get ready for some of the best views of the Galápagos.
 When you think of the Galápagos Islands, you probably think of giant tortoises.
-Which is good, because that’s exactly what’s there (among other animals).
-Get ready for all kinds of animals in addition to giant tortoises, including tons of birds.
+But get ready for all kinds of animals in addition to giant tortoises, including tons of birds.
 Be sure to look up and spot the different kinds that you can’t find in the U.S.—but probably best to keep your mouth shut.

 - Take a flight and then water taxi to Santa Cruz for your island adventure.